Wondering what to do in Krabi? Follow my super detailed guide to discover the best things to do in Krabi on this 5 day Krabi itinerary.

 Krabi Itinerary Day 4: Head out to Koh Phi Phi

 If you have 4 days in Krabi, you’ll have ample time to visit the gorgeous Phi Phi islands.
-The islands are beautiful and possibly the most beautiful islands in Asia!
+The islands are stunning and possibly the most beautiful islands in Asia!

 If you just want to take it easy, head straight to the beach to enjoy the sand and sea.
 Many shops sell or rent snorkel gear, so it’s easy to explore the warm waters at your leisure.
 Afterward, kick back at one of the cute beach bars with a boozy cocktail as you wait for the epic sunset.